bplaut/caution-when-ood-llm/README.md

 ```
 ./do_post_processing results False True
 ```
+The final analysis was run with collapse_prompts=False and incl_unparseable=True.
+These choices are discussed in the paper.

 Currently, results_analysis.ipynb is not called by the scripts and must be run separately.

 # Resource requirements